 Decision maker at different levels of the organization are making more or less structured decisions.
-Typically there are three types of decision structure:
+Typically, there are three types of decision structure:

-Unstructured decisions (usually related to the long-term strategy of the organization);

-Semi-structured decisions (some decision procedures can be pre-specified but not enough to lead to a definite recommended decision);

-Structured decisions (the procedure to follow, when a decision is needed, can be specified in advance).
+Unstructured decisions (usually related to the long-term strategy of the organization); Semistructured decisions (some decision procedures can be pre-specified but not enough to lead to a definite recommended decision); Structured decisions (the procedure to follow, when a decision is needed, can be specified in advance).

 Earlier in this course we discussed the concept of system as a set of interrelated components, with a clearly defined boundary, working together to achieve a common set of objectives.
-With respect to the information system, it can be any organized combination of people, hardware, software, communication networks, data resources, and policies and procedures that stores, retrieves, transforms, and disseminates information in an organization (O'Brian, p.
-4).
+With respect to the information system, it can be any organized combination of people, hardware, software, communication networks, data resources, and policies and procedures that stores, retrieves, transforms, and disseminates information in an organization.

-There are three vital roles that information systems can perform for a business enterprise: support of business processes and operations, support of decision making by employees and managers, and support of strategies for competitive advantage - see the figure below (O'Brien, p.
-8).
+There are three vital roles that information systems can perform for a business enterprise: support of business processes and operations, support of decision making by employees and managers, and support of strategies for competitive advantage.